Application deadline

 External Applicants

-The courses in the table above must be an exact course transfer to the University of Manitoba if taken at an external institution.
-To assess whether or not your courses transfer, please visit our online transfer credit database found here: Transfer Credit Resource.
+The required courses WOMN (3 credit hours) and INDG (6 credit hours) must be transferable to the University of Manitoba if taken at an external institution.
+To assess whether or not your courses transfer to the required department (WOMN and INDG), please visit our online transfer credit database found here: Transfer Credit Resource.
 If you cannot find the courses in our transfer database, you will be requested to provide syllabi for assessment.
-In accordance with our transfer credit guidelines, required core courses completed externally to the University of Manitoba will need to be within the 10-year limit and will be assessed by the appropriate department for equivalency.
-Courses completed prior to September 2014 cannot be used to meet the core course requirement.

 C. English Language Proficiency Requirements